 In 1987 the left hand part of the shop was extended backwards onto a plot of land purchased from Lyndon Hawkins of Park House.

 Wildings – in 1997 the business became part of the Wildings group who can trace their history back to Alfred Wilding, who set up set up a business as hatter and glovier in Newport in 1874.
 Wildings have their main department store in Newport but also trades under the Rossiters brand in Bath and Cardiff.
-They offer a range of products for sale in Thornbury, covering ladies fashion, men’s and children’s clothing, toys, homewear and beauty products.
-It is fortunate that Thornbury has such a store when so many other stores selling these items have closed.
+They offered a range of products for sale in Thornbury, covering ladies fashion, men’s and children’s clothing, toys, homewear and beauty products.
+In 2017 the buildings were re-developed.
+The left hand building was retained by Wildings selling a reduced range of goods and the remaining buildings were taken over by the Italian pizza chain, Prezzo.